RyanKadri/simple-resume-builder/README.md

 It is data-driven and renderable in node to a single static HTML page.
 It does not use any frameworks or ui libraries but it does use a whole lot of webpack plugins.

+See my resume at [ryankadri.github.io](https://ryankadri.github.io)

 ## Goals

 I originally decided to create my resume completely in plain HTML and CSS but my code was not as dry as I wanted it to be.
 It also would be hard to change and reuse later.
 At the same time, it felt weird to need a framework to display my resume.
-My goal was to make a sane, DRY, SSR-friendly page.
+My goal was to make a sane, DRY, SSR-friendly page without the need for third-party code at runtime

 I like the modularity and composability you can get with JSX, so I decided to use that.
 To avoid the need for React or Preact, I wrote a very lightweight (and not production-ready) JSX renderer to display my page.
 I have preact as a